Lieutenant General Douglas M. Gabram

 Commanding General, U.S. Army Installation Management Command

-Lieutenant General Gabram most recently served as the Director for Test at the Missile Defense Agency.
-In this capacity, he was responsible for planning, programming, budgeting, and implementing a comprehensive Ballistic Missile Defense System (BMDS) test program to field an integrated and effective capability to the services and combatant commands.
+LTG Gabram most recently served as the Director for Test at the Missile Defense Agency, Red Stone Arsenal, AL. He was responsible for planning, programming, budgeting, and implementing a comprehensive Ballistic Missile Defense System (BMDS) test program to field an integrated and effective capability to the services and combatant commands.

-His combat deployments include two tours to Afghanistan for Operation Enduring Freedom/Resolute Support with the 1st Cavalry Division as the Division Chief of Staff, Deputy Commanding General, and TAAC-South Commander; three tours to Iraq as part of Operation Iraqi Freedom, twice as a Battalion Commander and once as a Brigade Commander; one tour to Bosnia as part of Operation Joint Guard and Macedonia as part of Operation Joint Endeavor; and one tour to Saudi Arabia as part of Operation Desert Shield/Storm.
+His combat deployments include two tours to Afghanistan, Operation Enduring Freedom/Resolute Support with the 1st Cavalry Division as the Division Chief of Staff, Deputy Commander, and TAAC-South Commander; three tours to Iraq as part of Operation Iraqi Freedom, twice as a Battalion Commander with the 101st Airborne Division (Air Assault), and once as a Brigade Commander with the 1st Cavalry Division; one tour to Bosnia as part of Operation Joint Guard and Macedonia as part of Operation Joint Endeavor, and one tour to Saudi Arabia as part of Operation Desert Shield/Storm.

-Lieutenant General Gabram holds a Master’s degree from Central Michigan University in Business Administration and completed a Senior Service College Fellowship at the University of Texas, Austin.
+He holds a Master’s degree from Central Michigan University in Business Administration, and completed a Senior Service College Fellowship at the University of Texas, Austin.